 Sec.
-37-A. Highway safety committee.-In recognition of the fact that safety on the public highways is a joint responsibility of public officials and private citizens and in recognition of the necessity for the state of Maine to stimulate active public support for highway safety measures originating at official sources or through citizen interest and concern, a highway safety committee is created.
-(1957, c.
-366, § 1; c.
-429, § 34.)
+37-G. Highway safety committee established; designation.-In recognition that safety on public streets and highways is a joint responsibility of public officials and private citizens and that there is need for the state of Maine to stimulate active support for highway safety measures and action programs originating among official agencies and citizen groups, a highway safety committee, as heretofore created, is established and shall be known as the Maine highway safety committee.
+(1963, c.
+120, § 1.)